eaglenlp/Text-Generation/README.md

 texts.*

 ### NAACL 2018
-What’s This Movie About?
-A Joint Neural Network Architecture for Movie Content Analysis. *NAACL 2018*. [[PDF]()] \
-*We present a novel end-to-end model for overview generation, consisting of a multi-label encoder for identifying screenplay attributes, and an LSTM decoder to generate natural language sentences conditioned on the identified attributes.
-We create a dataset that consists of movie scripts, attribute-value pairs for the movies’ aspects, as well as overviews, which we extract from an online database.*

 Interpretable Charge Predictions for Criminal Cases: Learning to Generate Court Views from Fact Descriptions. *NAACL 2018*. [[PDF]()] \
 *In this paper, we propose to study the problem of court view generation from the fact description in a criminal case.*